 What is INSTEX, the Instrument iN Support of Trade Exchanges, and who are its shareholders?

 INSTEX SAS (société par actions simplifiée) was founded in 2019 as a Paris-based company governed by French law.
-As of September 2020, it has nine sovereign owners:
+As of July 2021, it has ten sovereign owners:

 INSTEX is expecting more sovereign states to join in the future.